genropy/genropy_saved/docs/genro/widgets/form/field.rst

 				fb.field('person_id',rowcaption='$name')

-	So, the first value of the field contains the name of the attribute you want to save in the :ref:`datastore` (for rowcaption explanation, check :ref:`field-attributes`).
+	So, the first value of the field contains the name of the attribute you want to save in the :ref:`genro-datastore` (for rowcaption explanation, check :ref:`field-attributes`).

 	.. _second-one: